Reward High Performers: How to Get It Right

 How to Best Reward High Performers

-• Only 20% of employers believe merit pay is effective at driving higher levels of performance
+• Only 20% of employers believe merit pay effectively drives higher levels of performance.

-• 26% of employers still pay bonuses to employees who fail to meet expectations
+• 26% of employers still award bonuses to employees who fail to meet expectations.

 The Role of Intrinsic and Extrinsic Motivators